 The famous double eyelid surgery in Asia is becoming so common that most Korean women see it as a simple cosmetic enhancement procedure rather than plastic surgery.
-With an overwhelming one in three South Korean women between the ages of 19 and 29 turning to plastic surgery, even the more invasive procedures are becoming increasingly normalized.

 Just as companies would advertise a new phone, surgery clinics are covering the walls and billboards of Seoul in advertisements promoting their transformations.
 However, many of these enticing images of satisfied clients were not achieved with a single procedure.